ph7klw76/InverseDesignMRTADF/README.md

 This README is derived from direct inspection of `mr_tadf_bo_pipeline_v22.py`.

-No other `.py` files were uploaded with the repository snapshot.
-However, the main script references several companion modules that are required only for optional descriptor workflows:
+The main script references several companion modules that are required only for optional descriptor workflows:

 | Referenced file | Role inferred from code | Required for baseline run? |
 |---|---|---:|